Downtown Toronto Condos vs Mississauga Condos

 Rental market: The rental market has never been better.
 Not only, units rent fast but the quality of tenants is also good.

 Many top Fortune 500 companies have based their Canadian headquarters in Mississauga.
 Mississauga is filled with thousands of young people and families that tend to be highly educated, upwardly mobile and very tech savvy.
 Rental properties in and around the Square One area in Mississauga get snapped up fast because of its network of GO and Mississauga Transit routes.
 Furthermore Islington subway is a mere 20 minute bus ride while the highways connecting to the 401, 427 and QEW are minutes away.
+GO Transits connect Mississauga with Union Station in Downtown Toronto.
+Commuters can hop into Yonge-University line subway to reach other parts of Toronto.

 The new Sheridan college campus that opened this year is also attracting thousands of students from all over and many of them are looking to rent in the vicinity so as to cut their travel time.